Objectives and Key Principles of Puuilo’s Disclosure Policy

 In the event that the company becomes aware that confidential and relevant information has leaked to a third party outside the company’s statutory insiders, who has no obligation of confidentiality, confidentiality of the information cannot be otherwise guaranteed or inside information has leaked to the public, the company will disclose the information as a stock exchange release as soon as possible.

 The company adheres to a 30-day silent period in its investor and media relations before the publication of the business review, half year report or financial statements release.
 During this time, the company will not give comments to the media or other parties on the company’s financial position, markets or outlook.
-During the silent period, the company will neither meet with representatives of capital markets.

 If an event during the silent period requires immediate publication, the company will publish the information without delay in accordance with regulations regarding the disclosure obligation and can comment on the event in question.